amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 <td><strong>grant_type</strong></td>
 <td><p>The type of access grant requested.
 Values:</p>
 <ul>
 <li><p><em>refresh_token</em>.
-Use this for calling operations that require authorization from a seller.
-All operations that are not   <a href="#grantless-operations">grantless operations</a> require authorization from a seller.
+Use this for calling operations that require authorization from a selling partner.
+All operations that are not   <a href="#grantless-operations">grantless operations</a> require authorization from a selling partner.
 When specifying this value, include the <em>refresh_token</em> parameter.</p></li>
 <li><p><em>client_credentials</em>.
 Use this for calling <a href="#grantless-operations">grantless operations</a>.
 When specifying this value, include the <code>scope</code> parameter.</p></li>
 </ul></td>
 <td>Yes</td>
 </tr>
 <tr class="even">
 <td><strong>refresh_token</strong></td>
 <td>The LWA refresh token.
-Get this value when the seller authorizes your application.
+Get this value when the selling partner authorizes your application.
 For more information, see <a href="#authorizing-selling-partner-api-applications">Authorizing Selling Partner API applications</a>.</td>
-<td>No. Include refresh_token for calling operations that require authorization from a seller.
+<td>No. Include refresh_token for calling operations that require authorization from a selling partner.
 If you include refresh_token, do not include scope.</td>
 </tr>
 <tr class="odd">
 <td><strong>scope</strong></td>